It’s a Date!

 Another Case Study: Bagel Me This

 January 15 may be one the “hole-iest” days of the year.
 Why?
 Because it’s National Bagel Day.
 It’s also one of Einstein Bros.
 Bagels’ favorite holidays, obviously.
-Snackbox, the brand’s PR agency, loves creating national pitches (one could call them “shmear” campaigns?) in connection to National Bagel Day.
+Snackbox, the brand’s PR agency, loves creating national pitches (“shmear” campaigns?) in connection to National Bagel Day.
 For instance, in 2019, Einstein Bros. offered a free bagel and shmear while promoting the food’s surprising amount of protein by launching a “Power of the Bagel” campaign on that day.

 Snackbox targeted both national and select local media, as well as some short-lead national outlets focusing on round-up deals, food, women’s health, and men’s health.
 In smaller markets, they utilized local spokespeople and coordinated several local TV appearances across multiple DMAs (designated marketing areas).